 How to Qualify for EOPS

-You are eligible for EOPS if you meet ALL of the following requirements:
+You might be eligible for EOPS if you meet ALL of the following requirements.
+Please contact the EOPS department via email at email@example.com when you are ready to apply:

 - Qualify for a California College Promise Grant (A or B)